Hconsolo/MSDS460-Assignment_01_/README.md

 Table 01 lists the constraints for each nutrient.
 We have also included a list of items that are good sources of essential nutrients according to the Dietary Guidelines for Americans (2024).
 The goal is that if any constraint cannot be quickly met with the proposed meals, we can add another item to provide the missing nutrient.

+#### Table 01: Daily nutrient constraints for the diet problem together with important food items to consider.

 | Component   | Max/Min   | Daily Amount and measure            | Important Food items                 |
 |:------------|:----------|:------------------------------------|:-------------------------------------|
 | Sodium      | Maximum   | 5,000 milligrams (mg)               | Not applicable                       |